General Dynamics Mission Systems: Cyber

 Cyber Defense products include: TACLANE Network Encryptors, ProtecD@R Data-at-Rest Encryptors, GEM X™ Encryptor Manager, PitBull Operating System and Trusted Network Environment.

 Maritime and Strategic Systems

 General Dynamics Mission Systems acquired Bluefin Robotics in February 2016.
 They are a manufacturer of unmanned undersea vehicles (UUVs) that perform a wide range of missions for the U.S. military and commercial customers.

 The Independence-variant Littoral combat ship (LCS) is built on General Dynamics Mission Systems open architecture computing infrastructure (OPEN CI).
 Austal has been contracted to build for the U.S. Navy as prime contractor subsequent to a $3.5 billion block buy in 2010.

-In August 2016, company successfully completed at-sea testing for its MATADOR Torpedo Detection System under the Build in Canada Innovation Program (BCIP).
+In August 2016, the company successfully completed at-sea testing for its MATADOR Torpedo Detection System under the Build in Canada Innovation Program (BCIP).
 Tests were conducted on a Royal Canadian Navy Ship.

 MATADOR is an acoustic processing system which detecting and tracking heavyweight anti-ship torpedoes.